lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

-Sometimes, if a player cannot complete his throw, or any part of it (whether doublets or not), it is agreed that the opponent shall play the remainder of it with his own men, mov- ing only one at a time.
+Sometimes, if a player cannot complete his throw, or any part of it (whether doublets or not), it is agreed that the opponent shall play the remainder of it with his own men, moving only one at a time.
 If, however, in so doing the opponent leaves a blot which opens a point on which the first player (or caster) can play, this latter comes in and continues his play by taking up a blot.